10 Things You Should Know about Monosodium Glutamate (MSG)

 2. We consume between 10g and 20g of glutamate from our diet, of which glutamate from seasoning (monosodium glutamate) or condiments is less than 10%.

-3. What is MSG?
-It is the sodium salt of an amino acid found abundantly in protein.
+3. What is MSG (monosodium glutamate)?
+It is the sodium salt of glutamate, an amino acid found abundantly in protein.

-4. Monosodium glutamate brings nothing new to the diet.
+4. MSG brings nothing new to the diet.
 The body treats glutamate in exactly the same way whether comes from the food we eat or is added as seasoning.

 5. Glutamate is important for healthy metabolism; however, most of the dietary glutamate we consume is used as fuel by the cells of the digestive system.